Employment Sites Review

 • I purchased my house and my business in 2013 at Site 1 (the Argentia Rd. location) and I put in all of my life's savings and hard work to buy the house and business because it was an ideal place to live , work, commute, shop, worship, etc. The idea of it all going to the dogs when affordable housing is brought in has been giving my family nightmares.
 Please find an underdeveloped or undeveloped location to build the affordable housing.
 There is plenty of unused land along 9th line and beyond.

-Nelson asked 6 months ago
+Nelson asked about 1 year ago

 Thank you for your comments.
 It will form part of the public records.